 An effort to establish an additional co-op came in fall of 1981, when OSCA submitted a proposal to the Housing and Dining Committee requesting that Talcott or Asia House be made into a dining only co-op for 110 students.
 Long waiting lists of over 350 students prompted OSCA to work towards this seventh co-op.
 Increasing tuition costs, decreasing financial aid, a diminishing number of campus jobs, and the financial savings that an additional co-op could offer to its members provided an equally strong incentive.
 The proposal, however, was defeated.
 Reasons for the defeat ranged from the complications that making Talcott a co-op would cause for French program dining and for Kosher co-op, to the recurrent fear that a seventh co-op would increase board bills for non-coopers.

 OSCA, unfortunately, began to stutter and trip in the middle of the Reagan decade.
 Tank was closed as a living co-op at the end of the spring semester 1983 and Johnson House, which had housed a farm co-op on its second floor for many years, was designated a housing co-op to make up for some of the spaces lost in Tank.
 Johnson House Co-opers of the Tank diaspora ate across the street at Old Barrows.
 In 1987, OSCA was audited by the IRS with the discovery that financial records from the previous two years were missing and that the organization was on the verge of bankruptcy-OSCA nearly lost its tax-exempt status.
 It was a year of “a few tears, frazzled nerves, failed exams, and dropped honors” in the words of Hadley Boyd, OSCA President.
 But despite its near fiscal insolvency, OSCA also made the purchase of it’s second off-campus house Langston-Bliss the same year.
-The “OSCAcrats” learned something from their encounter with near tax-death, and decided to hire Iris Hunt as their book-keeper (Iris was originally hired in a part time position in the 1985/86 year).
-Financial and administrative problems nonetheless continued to fester and multiply in the OSCA body.
-All three corporate officers decided to resign halfway through the 1990-91 school year, leaving it to three volunteers to split the job of Treasurer.
+Financial and administrative problems continued to fester and multiply in the OSCA body.
+All three corporate officers decided to resign halfway through the 1990-91 school year, leaving it to three volunteers to split the job of each officer position.
 A financial consultant from NASCO was brought in to assess the situation, and advised OSCA to hire a Financial manager.
-Joe Migliore was initially hired, before being replaced by OSCA’s then book-keeper Iris Hunt.

 But there was light in this darkness.
 Expansion became the catchword on co-ops lips once again.
 Kosher Co-op came on board as OSCA’s seventh co-op the same year OSCA purchased Bliss (1987), offering Kosher food and making OSCA a more accessible organization for Jewish students and those who chose to abide by the dietary laws of Kashrut, as well as Muslim students following Halacic dietary laws.
 The insurgent “Revolutionary Local Foods Party” began their guerilla campaign to supplant corporate food suppliers with organic stock from local farmers.
 The RLFP proved victorious and OSCA began to buy some of its food locally.
 Building on their momentum, the RLFP troops and other interested students help start the Oberlin Sustainable Agriculture Project in 1995, bringing even more community food to the ranks of OSCA.